ProvableHQ/leo/documentation/guides/devnet.md

 This feature is only available on Unix-based systems.
 :::

-You'll need to install the `tmux` package first:
+You will need to install the `tmux` package first:

 <Tabs defaultValue="macos"
 values={[